Kate Martin Injury Update

 Golden State Valkyries News Release

-OAKLAND, Calif. - Golden State Valkyries guard Kate Martin has been diagnosed with a grade two right quad strain, the team announced today.
+OAKLAND, Calif. - Golden State Valkyries guard Kate Martin has been progressing well after being diagnosed with a grade two right quad strain on April 28.

 For more information on the Valkyries please visit valkyries.com.